marmartiher/ALFB/README.md

 The results obtained are as follows:

-MSE (Mean Squared Error): 46.68
+MSE (Mean Squared Error): 80.34

-MAE (Mean Absolute Error): 5.53
+MAE (Mean Absolute Error): 5.86

-R² (Coefficient of Determination): 0.99
+R² (Coefficient of Determination): 0.98

-Rango de 'ad01': 324
+Rango de 'ad01': 321

-Media de 'ad01': 268.27
+Media de 'ad01': 267.5

 **Model evaluation considerations:**

 I adjusted the iterations (max_iter) from 500 to 1000, which has produced better results:

-The MSE has decreased considerably from 291.81 to 46.68.
+The MSE has decreased considerably from 291.81 to 80.35.
 This reduction indicates that the mean squared error of the model predictions has been reduced, suggesting that the predictions are closer to the true values on average.
 This improvement in the MSE reflects a more accurate fit of the model to the data.

-The MAE has also decreased markedly from 12.58 to 5.53.
+The MAE has also decreased markedly from 12.58 to 5.86.
 This is an indicator that, on average, the model predictions now deviate less from the true value, improving the accuracy of the predictions.
 A lower MAE is particularly important in practical applications because it reflects less absolute error in the model predictions.

-The R² coefficient has increased from 0.946 to 0.99, which means that the model can now explain 98% of the variability in the dependent variable 'ad01', compared to 99% previously.
+The R² coefficient has increased from 0.946 to 0.985, which means that the model can now explain 98% of the variability in the dependent variable 'ad01', compared to 95% previously.
 This is an excellent level of fit, indicating that the model very effectively captures the underlying relationships between the independent variables and the dependent variable.

-Range of 'ad01' - 324; Mean of 'ad01' - 268.27: These values have not changed, as they are intrinsic properties of your data set.
+The range and mean values have not changed, as they are intrinsic properties of your data set.
 However, they serve as an important reference to contextualize the improvements in MSE and MAE.
-Especially, the improvement in MAE to less than 3% of the mean of 'ad01' is remarkably good.
+Especially, the improvement in MAE which is remarkably good.

 In order not to extend too much I will show, with this second model, its behavior with one more type of food, the amount of food estimated for type Ad02 (Cereals and grains: rice, pasta in various forms, quinoa, oat flakes or grain, buckwheat, millet, breakfast cereals, whole grain cereals), as the target variable.
 For the rest of the food types the behavior of the application of this model has been very similar.

 ### Second phase of the project